AUSL Modena - Breastfeeding Week 2023, many events in the province and a collective flash mob - Breaking Latest News

 The staff of the Neonatal Intensive Care Unit Polyclinic will answer the number 059 4222891 (every day from 1 to 7 October from 9 to 11) on issues relating to breast milk donation; on 2-3-4-5-6 October the midwives of the Polyclinic will be present from 7am to 1pm to the breastfeeding clinic with direct access.
 A new one has also been set up on the sixth floor of the Modena Polyclinic Photo exhibition dedicated to working mothers who breastfeed, i.e. midwives themselves, and meetings dedicated to breastfeeding pre-term newborns will be organised.
 The midwives of the Polyclinic will in turn be present at the flash mob called for Saturday 7 October at 11am in Piazza Mazzini and will take part in a Facebook live organized on the page of the AOU (University Hospital Company) of Modena, scheduled for Thursday 5 October at 6 pm, in which spectators will be able to ask questions live to the various professionals.
 Always online but on the Zoom platform it will be possible to follow the meeting on October 6th ‘Relaxed breastfeeding’ organized by the midwives of the Modena Clinics (from 3pm to 5pm): to connect, info on the ASL Modena website page www.ausl.mo.it/consultori-familiari-e-spazi-giovani-sedi.

-In the Carpi district The ‘let’s breastfeed together’ flash mob was held on Sunday 1st October, among the events we highlight the meeting on Thursday 5th October from 6pm to 8pm ‘Born together… under the stars’ organized by the obstetrics and gynecology clinic of the Carpi Hospital, an evening of presentation of the hospital’s birth center (to register call 059/659545 from Monday to Friday from 12 to 1.30 pm).
+In the Carpi district Sunday 1st October appointment for the regional flash mob ‘let’s breastfeed together’ at 11.30 in front of the Town Hall (Corso Alberto Pio), among the events we highlight the meeting ‘Born together… under the stars’ organized on Thursday 5 October from 6pm to 8pm from the obstetrics and gynecology clinic of the Carpi Hospital, an evening presentation of the hospital’s birth center (to register call 059/659545 from Monday to Friday from 12 to 1.30 pm).
 In the Mirandola district appointment on 7 October at the Medolla Family Center with meetings preceding the breastfeeding flash mob (11.30 am): after the greetings at 9.30 am, the ‘breastfeeding and work’ meeting will be held by an employment consultant, Following this, some working mothers will talk about their experience and a round table will be held on the topic of work and parenting with local companies.
 In the Vignola district the Family Center of the Terre di Castelli Union organized various events including the Cinemamme review (3 October, 10 am, Bristol cinema in Savignano sul Panaro) and the ‘Breastfeeding and work’ brunch (5 October, Castelnuovo Rangone library, 10-12).
 Even in Castelfranco district There are various events scheduled: among these, the meeting ‘Everyone at the table: breastfeeding, nutrition and returning to work’ in the Nonantola Family Centre, organized by paediatricians of free choice (4.30 pm) and the meeting ‘ Breastfeeding and return to work’ organized by the association of volunteer mothers ‘AllattiAMO mothers 0-12 ODV’ on Tuesday 10 October at 4.30 pm in Castelfranco Emilia in the ‘Stella Stellina’ maternal age space.
 In the District of Sassuolo We would like to highlight two meetings to promote breastfeeding in the ‘Health and Training’ Center of the Florim company on 3 October (from 3pm to 5pm) and on 10 October at 7pm with the midwives of the consultancy, the professionals of the Sassuolo hospital, the Union of Municipalities of the Ceramic District and the volunteers of the support groups.
 Even in Pavullo district various events will be held starting with the meeting organized on 4 October at the Center for families (10 am) entitled ‘Breastfeeding and work, rights and duties of breastfeeding mothers’ organized by the CISL union and the midwives of the clinic.